Get Shit Done: How To Become More Productive And Less Lazy

 What Does Being Lazy Actually Means?

-Looking at the dictionary and the Wikipedia, we can quickly answer this by stating the following: Laziness is someone’s disinclination to perform activity or exertion despite having the ability to act or execute.1
+Looking at the dictionary and Wikipedia, we can quickly answer this by stating the following: Laziness is someone’s disinclination to perform activity or exertion despite having the ability to act or execute.1

 Or in plain English: Even though you know that writing your report on time is crucial for moving forward in school or keeping your job, your body somehow finds a way to do something else.
 Something that involves less action and more leisure activity.